Bump Stocks Ban: First People Charged Under New Law Allegedly Brought Cache Of Weapons To March For Our Lives

-The first people to be arrested and charged with crimes under the new federal ban on so-called “bump stocks,” enacted in the wake of the Parkland, Florida school shooting, are a Texas couple who allegedly brought a cache of illegal weapons to a March For Our Lives sister rally in Boston, The Boston Herald is reporting.
+The first people to be arrested and charged with crimes under the new federal ban on so-called “bump stocks,” enacted in the wake of the Parkland, Florida, school shooting, are a Texas couple who allegedly brought a cache of illegal weapons to a March for Our Lives sister rally in Boston, the Boston Herald is reporting.

-Francho Bradley, 59, and Adrianne Jennings, 40, allegedly traveled from their home in Frisco, Texas to the Boston suburb of Tewksbury, and checked into a hotel room for two weeks.
+Francho Bradley, 59, and Adrianne Jennings, 40, allegedly traveled from their home in Frisco, Texas, to the Boston suburb of Tewksbury and checked into a hotel room for two weeks.
 During those two weeks, according to some investigation by Tewksbury police Detective Patrick Connor, the couple did some things that suggested they may have been up to something more sinister.

 Specifically, the couple’s vehicle was found to have accrued several parking tickets, two from the exact same Cambridge intersection.
-That intersection was to be the site of a March For Our Lives sister rally.
+That intersection was to be the site of a March for Our Lives sister rally.

 “Based on his frequent trips to Cambridge from Tewksbury… my suspicions grew that he may be surveilling an area.
 It should also be noted that I knew there was a major demonstration ‘March For Our Lives’ in Boston that day.”

-On March 24 – the day of the march, Bradley called the police, saying that the video feed he had set up in his hotel room had been disrupted, and that he believed someone had broken into his hotel room.
+On March 24 – the day of the march, Bradley called the police, saying that the video feed he had set up in his hotel room had been disrupted and that he believed someone had broken into his hotel room.

 Who is Francho Bradley and he is a lunatic or a real governmental virus-chasing spy?https://t.co/DAMyAy4kzU pic.twitter.com/pK6Ef8l99K